- Sara K Arnold

 An Antic Mallorca workshop

-Here, artisanal production is as a response to globalisation's effects, which fragments communities and weakens local resources.
+Here, artisanal production is a response to globalisation's effects, which fragments communities and weakens local resources.
 In this exclusively female space, these women create a safe environment free from interruptions and judgments, where shared stories explore their identities and experiences.
 Know-how passed down through generations finds new resonance.

 Araceli Iranzo, founder of Antic Mallorca (left) and a workshop attendee (right)